Follow-Up Tests

 The simplified ISA can be conducted using the classical approach (each group separately) or the extension to combinations of groups.

-In an earlier study (Bakker 2008), I used classical (abundance-based) and simplified (presence/absence-based) ISAs to identify indicators of grazing treatment (Figure 2; reproduced below).
+In an earlier study (Bakker 2008), I used classical (abundance-based) and simplified (presence/absence-based) ISAs to identify indicators of grazing treatment.
 There were 206 unique tests, each consisting of one species at one site.
-Summary conclusions:
+This study found (based in part on the below figure):

 • In 94% (193 of 206) of tests, the classical and simplified ISAs identified the same grazing treatment as having the maximum IV.